mauroalfaro/people-list-fastapi/README.md

 You should start your local MongoDB and set the db name to peoplelist.
 Then creating a .env file with a mongo_details variable and the url to be resolved by Motor:

 MONGO_DETAILS=your_mongodb_url

+(.env file is not on the repository for security purposes)

 You can access to the FastAPI UI on the URL http://localhost:8000/docs#/